VigneshVSV/hololinked/README.md

-# DAQPY
+# hololinked

 ### Description

-For beginners - `daqpy` is a pattern suited for instrument control and data acquisition over network using python.
+For beginners - `hololinked` is a pattern suited for instrument control and data acquisition over network using python.
 <br/>
-For those familiar with RPC & web development - `daqpy` is a ZMQ-based RPC toolkit with customizable HTTP end-points.
+For those familiar with RPC & web development - `hololinked` is a ZMQ-based RPC toolkit with customizable HTTP end-points.
 The intended application is, as stated before, instrument control/data acquisition or controlling generic python object(-instance)s.
 <br />
 The main goal is to develop a pythonic (& pure python) modern package for instrument control through network (SCADA),